-- referring to older children or adults as 'boyfriends' or 'girlfriends'; and - children who suffer from sexually transmitted infections or become pregnant.
+- children who have older boyfriends or girlfriends; and - children who suffer from sexually transmitted infections or become pregnant.

 Modern Slavery and the National Referral Mechanism: Modern slavery encompasses human trafficking and slavery, servitude and forced or compulsory labour.
-Exploitation can take many forms, including sexual exploitation, forced labour, slavery, servitude, forced criminality and the removal of organs.
+Exploitation can take many forms, including: sexual exploitation, forced labour, slavery, servitude, forced criminality and the removal of organs.